Inference in High-dimensional Linear Regression: The debiased lasso

-Our proposal is closest to that of \cite{ZZ2014}, who modified the score equation for the least squares estimator to $z_\psi^T(Y-x_\psi \psi)=0,$ in our notation, with $z_\psi$ to be chosen.
-By comparison the estimating equation that defines $\widetilde\psi$ is
+Our proposal is related to inferential methods based on inverting the Karush-Kuhn-Tucker conditions associated with a lasso solution.
+In one respect, the most general procedure is that of \cite{vdG2014}, which covers penalized likelihood inference.
+Their debiased lasso estimator, $\widehat{\beta}^\text{d}$ say, reduces essentially to the proposal of \cite{ZZ2014} in the case of the linear model. \cite{ZZ2014} modified the score equation for the least squares estimator to $z_v^T(Y-x_v \beta_v)=0$, with $z_v$ to be chosen.
+By comparison the estimating equation that defines $\widetilde{\beta}_v$ is

-\cite{ZZ2014} suggested a bias correction based an a pilot estimator $\widehat{\theta}^{\text{(init)}}$ of each nuisance parameter $\theta$:
+\cite{ZZ2014} suggested a bias correction based an a pilot estimator $\widehat{\beta}_{w}^{\text{(init)}}$ of each nuisance parameter $\beta_{w}$:

 Thus the bias is controlled by